popolonfr/JoySnes/README.md

 ## Compatibility

-It works on MSX, FM-Towns, and X68000; however, the **EXTENDED** mode is currently only used on MSX, and there is no IPS patch for other machines.
+It works on MSX, FM-Towns and X68000; however, the **EXTENDED** mode is currently only used on MSX, and there is no IPS patch for other machines.

 ---